Eremano/GameGuessNumber/README.md

 Russian language support,
 Customizable number range

+Just copy the code and paste it into Visual Studio to play!
+No Visual studio? play online! https://replit.com/@Eremano/GameGuessNumber

 If you like this project, please give it a star!